Evidence for Disorder Induced Delocalization in Graphite

 Graphite is a paradigmatic layered material and has been investigated intensively for many decades.
 The in-plane resistivity $\rho_{ab}$ is rather well described by a simple Drude model.
 However, the resistivity $\rho_{c}$ along the c-axis, perpendicular to the graphite basal planes, as well as its temperature dependence $\rho_c(T)$, are not described by the simple band structure model \cite{ono, sugihara}, and currently lack theoretical understanding despite extended efforts.
 The resistive anisotropy $R_A = \rho_c / \rho_{ab}$ is a convenient dimensionless parameter characterizing transport properties.

 Carbon atoms in the graphite basal planes are strongly bound by covalent bonds, while much weaker Van der Waals forces bind the graphene sheets along the c-axis.
 Non-trivial disorder such as stacking faults and crystalline grains result in a mosaic angle and complicate electronic transport.
-Simple band theory \cite{ono} predicts $R_A = m_c/m_{ab}\sim\,$140, the ratio of the corresponding band masses, which holds in presence of isotropic disorder.
+For isotropic disorder, simple band theory \cite{ono} predicts $R_A = m_c/m_{ab}\sim\,$140, the ratio of the corresponding band masses.
 This agrees well with measurements in natural graphite (NG) \cite{primak, edman}.
 In highly oriented pyrolytic graphite (HOPG), the anisotropy was found to be much larger, even exceeding 10'000 in some experiments \cite{royal,tsuzuku}.
 Moreover, band theory \cite{ono} predicts a monotonic metallic temperature dependence for both $\rho_{ab}$ and $\rho_c$, resulting in a temperature independent anisotropy $R_A$.
 This is seen in NG \cite{spainbook}, but not in HOPG, where $\rho_c$ is non-monotonic with a maximum around 40\,K \cite{royal, tsuzuku, kempa}, similar to $\rho_c$ in other layered materials, such as NaCo$_2$O$_4$ \cite{valla} and Cuprates \cite{lavrov}.
 A large anisotropy far exceeding 100 combined with the non-metallic temperature dependence -- together referred to as anomalous behavior -- are currently not understood and present a fundamental problem in condensed matter physics \cite{spainbook,kelly,dresselhaus}.